Abschwangen massacre: Russian Version

+A.I.
+Kuprin, "Dvinsk" / Russkoye Slovo newspaper, 1914, October 12 (25), No. 235The author of the essay, Alexander Kuprin, visited the Dvinsk hospital on September 23, 1914.

+The only cavalry guardsman with the surname Vishnevsky listed in the name-based casualty lists before September 23, 1914, is Pavel Vasilievich Vishnevsky, who left service due to wounds on September 15, 1914.
+His unit: Her Majesty Empress Maria Feodorovna’s Life Guards Horse Regiment.

+It was in this very regiment that, on August 15, 1914, Cornet Golynsky of Squadron No. 2 was killed, and regimental clerk Smolin and chauffeur Kupriyanov were wounded.

 Aftermath

 Due to the German success at the Battle of Tannenberg, Russian troops retreated from the Abschwangen region, and the village was recaptured without a struggle by German troops on September 3, 1914.
 A memorial was built to the 74 killed civilians in 1924, but it, like the whole village, was destroyed during World War II in 1945.